mythicalBeast15x/keyboard_queue/README.md

 To use, download AutoHotKey, so that the ahk scripts can run download the ahk scripts and the python script
 Then run the copy and paste scripts
+*make sure that the python script is in the AppData\Roaming folder*